MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- NewTabDefaultPage-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy setting allows you to specify what is displayed when the user opens a new tab.
+This policy setting allows you to specify what's displayed when the user opens a new tab.

 - If you enable this policy setting, you can choose which page to display when the user opens a new tab: blank page (about:blank), the first home page, the new tab page or the new tab page with my news feed.

-- If you disable or do not configure this policy setting, the user can select his or her preference for this behavior.
+- If you disable or don't configure this policy setting, the user can select his or her preference for this behavior.
 <!-- NewTabDefaultPage-Description-End -->

 <!-- NewTabDefaultPage-Editable-Begin -->